NatalyaBranets/food-delivery-app/README.md

 # Food-Delivery-App
-REST API food delivery application allows users to order food and rate each restaurant.
+REST API Online food delivery application allows users to order food and rate each restaurant.

 ## Features:
 1. User Security: Implemented JWT (JSON Web Tokens) for secure user authentication and authorization.
 Users can register, log in, and access their account.
 Passwords are encrypted using BCrypt.